 · unleash cutting edge strategies including Connectional Intelligence in your company so your new norm becomes a culture rich with productive communication, an open flow of ideas and profitable collaboration

 · create the urgency you need in your teams so they develop better and more innovative products, make the best use of their top talent and design processes that work across generations

-· redesign your analyst and orientation programs so your retention rate of new hires increases 10 fold
+· redesign your recruiting, onboarding and integration strategies so your retention rate of new and experienced hires increases 10 fold

-· advise your company leaders to reframe their thinking around innovation, diversity, and what it takes to execute never-heard-of before ideas
+· advise your company leaders to reframe their thinking around innovation, inclusion, and what it takes to execute never-heard-of before ideas

 What makes me different